Rivaroxaban: Chemistry

-Rivaroxaban bears a striking structural similarity to the antibiotic linezolid: both drugs share the same oxazolidinone-derived core structure.
+Rivaroxaban bears a striking structural similarity to the antibiotic linezolid: both drugs share the same N-phenyl-oxazolidinone core structure.
 Accordingly, rivaroxaban was studied for any possible antimicrobial effects and for the possibility of mitochondrial toxicity, which is a known complication of long-term linezolid use.
-Studies found that neither rivaroxaban nor its metabolites have any antibiotic effect against Gram-positive bacteria.
+Neither rivaroxaban nor its metabolites have any antibiotic effect against Gram-positive bacteria.
 As for mitochondrial toxicity, in vitro studies published before 2008 found the risk to be low.

 History

 Rivaroxaban was initially developed by Bayer.
 In the United States, it is marketed by Janssen Pharmaceuticals (a part of Johnson & Johnson).
 It was the first available direct factor Xa inhibitor which is taken by mouth.

 Society and culture

 Economics

 Using rivaroxaban rather than warfarin costs 70 times more, according to Express Scripts Holding Co, the largest U.S. pharmacy benefits manager.
 As of 2016, Bayer claimed that the drug was licensed in 130 countries and that more than 23 million patients had been treated.